 Mexico is working closely with NERC to achieve well-interconnected, secure, and stable electricity grids.
-Currently an inter-ministerial body (The Ministry of Energy, the System Operator, and the Regulatory Commission) has been set to produce a first version of Mexico's proposal of a Memorandum of Understanding with NERC.
-Along with this proposal, the group is working very closely with the staff of the Department of Energy, FERC, and the Western Electricity Coordinating Council to ensure consistency with other specific agreements.
+Currently, an interministerial body (the Ministry of Energy, the System Operator, and the Regulatory Commission) has been set to produce a first version of Mexico's proposal of a memorandum of understanding with NERC.
+Along with this proposal, the group is working very closely with the staff of DOE, FERC, and the Western Electricity Coordinating Council to ensure consistency with other specific agreements.

-As more interconnections are planned and built between the United States, Canada, and Mexico, the North America bulk power system must not only remain secure but reliable.
+As more interconnections are planned and built between the United States, Canada, and Mexico, the North America bulk power system must not only remain secure, but reliable as well.
 High-level cooperation between all three countries on energy issues should maintain a focus on the shared goal of a reliable electricity system for the continent.
 From coordination on high-level principles for reliability, to modeling and analysis to inform operations of the future bulk power system, cooperation across North America on reliability will complement efforts to improve security and ensure economic competitiveness.

-6.5 Policy Options for North America
+Policy Options for North America

-There are a variety of policy options that all three countries, and the United States individually, can take to support targeted action to enhance integration: (1) engagement-often high-level and internationally through bilateral and trilateral dialogues and other cooperation mechanisms; (2) analysis-both cooperative and independent carried out through working groups and projects); and (3) policy-level actions-primarily executed by domestic federal and state entities.
-Specific recommendations are described more thoroughly in Chapter VII, A 21st Century Electricity Sector: Conclusions and Recommendations.
+There are a variety of policy options that all three countries, and the United States individually, can take to support targeted action to enhance integration: (1) engagement-often high level and internationally through bilateral and trilateral dialogues and other cooperation mechanisms; (2) analysis-both cooperative and independent-carried out through working groups and projects; and (3) policy-level actions-primarily executed by domestic federal and state entities.
+Specific recommendations are described more thoroughly in Chapter VII (A 21st-Century Electricity System: Conclusions and Recommendations).